College of Community Science

 - Apparel and Textile Science (ATS)

-- Food Science & Nutrition (FS&N)
+- Food Science & Nutrition (FSN)

 - Resource Management and Consumer Science (RMCS)